Mandaris-LLC/react-native-navigation-full-circle/README.md

         title: 'Edit', // for a textual button, provide the button title (label)
         id: 'edit', // id for this button, given in onNavigatorEvent(event) to help understand which button was clicked
         testID: 'e2e_rules', // optional, used to locate this view in end-to-end tests
-        disabled: true // optional, used to disable the button (appears faded and doesn't interact) },
+        disabled: true, // optional, used to disable the button (appears faded and doesn't interact)
+        disableIconTint: true, // optional, by default the image colors are overridden and tinted to navBarButtonColor, set to true to keep the original image colors
+      },
       {
         icon: require('../../img/navicon_add.png'), // for icon button, provide the local image asset name